 - If you are considering the Commercial Features, have you considered any alternatives?
 For example, the main difference between GraalVM Community and Enterprise editions are once again related to support requirements.

-ITAA has helped many organizations to better understand their Java deployment, licensing and remediation strategies.
-If you have further questions about these 2021 Java licensing changes or require assistance with any other Oracle licensing matter, please do not hesitate to contact us.
+ITAA has helped many organizations to better understand their Java deployment, licensing and remediation strategies – read more about our Oracle Java Assessment services.
+And if you have further questions about the 2021 Java licensing changes or require assistance with any other Oracle licensing matter, please do not hesitate to contact us.